-Each ministry director/coordinator will serve at the pleasure of the superintendent.
-In the event of a transition in the office of superintendent, the new superintendent will have the authority to appoint new personnel but will not be required to do so.
-All directors / coordinators must be active participants in an Assemblies of God church.
-Any director / coordinator who chooses to attend a non-Assemblies of God church will be removed from office.
+Each ministry director/coordinator will serve at the pleasure of the Superintendent.
+In the event of a transition in the office of superintendent, the new superintendent will have the authority to appoint new personnel, but will not be required to do so.